mendix/docs/content/refguide/download-from-version-control-dialog.md

 ### Other SVN server

-In the 'SVN repository address' field, enter the address of the app you want to open and press the 'Connect' button to load the development lines from the repository.
+In the *SVN repository address* field, enter the address of the app you want to open and click *Connect* to load the development lines from the repository.
 Then choose the development line that you want to download.

 ## Disk location

 Choose the directory where you want to download the app to.
-The suggested name includes the name of the development line ('main' or the name of the branch line).
+The suggested name includes the name of the development line (*main* or the name of the branch line).